 Here are a few ideas of customers who might be ready for a cross-sell:

 Any customer with a single policy

-Customers age 30 and over without a life policy
+Customers aged 30 and over without a life policy

 Married customers without home or renters insurance

-High income customers who are likely to make large improvements or purchases on their property (like a pool, shed, or addition).
+High-income customers who are likely to make significant improvements or purchases on their property (like a pool, shed, or addition)

 Learn more about how to most efficiently set up these appointments: 7 Ways to Optimize Outbound Appointment Setting

 Over the past 15 years, we've learned that a script for these calls is vital to a higher appointment-setting rate.

 Learn how to draft your own script here:

 Before you meet with your customer, send them a needs assessment form to complete and send back.